EARLY BIRD DISCOUNTS NOW AVAILABLE

 3-4hrs · 4-5km

 Leaving the mainland, travel to Koh Yao Yai by speedboat.
 The island sits within Ao Phang Nga National Park which is famous for its limestone cliffs and islets skirted by forest.
 Jump into a kayak to paddle quietly through unspoiled mangroves, watching fiddler crabs scuttle away from hungry macaques.
 The mangroves near Ban Ya Mi village cover an area of approximately five square kilometres, and are a critical part of the island ecosystem.
-After your paddle, kick back into island life on the white sands and catch the sunset.
+After your paddle, enjoy a delicious lunch before relaxing into island life on the white sands and catching the sunset.

 Day 8